Filipasek/messages/README.md

 [Support for Web](https://flutter.dev/web) is coming, too!
 [Mac, Linux and Windows support](https://flutter.dev/desktop) depends entirely on [Flutter team](https://github.com/flutter).

-Unfortunately, Apple's AppStore is too expensive and I won't upload this app there.
+Unfortunately, Apple's AppStore is too [expensive](https://en.wikipedia.org/wiki/App_Store_(iOS)#Monetization) and I won't upload this app there.
 But you can compile this app yourself (or ask me to) and force-install it.